robot-pi/robotpi-os-setup/README.md

-oe-rpb-manifest
+Robot-Pi Manifest Repository
 =================

-OE QCOM RPB Repo manifest repository

-These are the setup scripts for the OE RPB buildsystem.
-If you want to (re)build packages or images for OE RPB, this is the thing to use.
+These are the setup scripts for the Robot-Pi OE buildsystem.
+If you want to (re)build packages or images, this is the thing to use.
-The OE RPB buildsystem is using various components from the Yocto Project, most importantly the Openembedded buildsystem, the bitbake task executor and various application and BSP layers.
+The Robot-Pi OE buildsystem is using various components from the Yocto Project, most importantly the Openembedded buildsystem, the bitbake task executor and various application and BSP layers.

 To configure the scripts and download the build metadata, do:
 ```